bygreencn/pavement-crack-detection/README.md

 # Installing
 1. Install HED, follow the link https://github.com/s9xie/hed.
 2. Put CustomSigmoidCrossEntropyLossLayer.py in hed/python folder
-3. Put the *prototxt files in hed/example/hed folder
+3. Put the solve_fphb.py and *.prototxt files in hed/example/hed folder

 # Training and Test
 The training and test steps are same with HED, please read the instruction in https://github.com/s9xie/hed.